boconnell/wargear-analysis/README.md

 ## To analyze board:
 On a wargear page, open the dev console, refresh the game, and note the XHR request.
 It will include the board id

-Transform XML result from http://www.wargear.net/rest/GetBoardData/<board-id>>?player=js into JS with no prefixes
+Transform XML result from `http://www.wargear.net/rest/GetBoardData/<board-id>>?player=js` into JSON with no prefixes using an online conversion tool

 Place resulting JSON into this directory as board.js